AbsaOSS/login-service/README.md

          rotate-time: 9h
          alg-name: "RS256"
 ```
+There are a few important configuration values to be provided:
-The important information to provide is access-exp-time which indicates how long a token is valid for,
+- `access-exp-time` which indicates how long a token is valid for,
-rotate-time which indicates how often Key pairs are regenerated and rotated
+- Optional property: `rotate-time` which indicates how often Key pairs are rotated.
+Rotation will be disabled if missing.
-and alg-name which indicates which algorithm is used to encode your keys.
+- `alg-name` which indicates which algorithm is used to encode your keys.

 To setup for AWS Secrets Manager, your config should look like so:
 ```